 Southern Oregon University (SOU) offers a Certificate in Management of Human Resources through the School of Business in Ashland.
 The program focuses on the dynamics of behavior, including both group behavior and individual behavior.
 Coursework also explores communications, organizational behavior, conflict resolution and decision-making within the workplace.
 The curriculum provides lessons on performance appraisal and management, employee compensation and the interviewing process.

 An advisor-approved practicum and internship is included in the program.
 The certificate is awarded after 36 credits of study.
 Positions for graduates include HR assistants and HR managers.
-To take part in this program, prospective applicants must meet one of the following requirements: students currently enrolled at SOU that are meeting the required guidelines for a Bachelor of Arts or a Bachelor of Science degree program; students that currently have a 4-year undergraduate degree.
+To take part in this program, prospective applicants must meet one of the following requirements: students currently enrolled at SOU that are meeting the required guidelines for a Bachelor of Arts or a Bachelor of Science degree program; students that already have a 4-year undergraduate degree.

 Prospective students that complete a certificate program in human resources management and have four years of relevant work experience are prepared to take the Professional in Human Resources Certification (PHR) exam that is offered by the Human Resource Certification Institute (HRCI).
 Certification is also available to applicants having a bachelor's degree and two years of relevant experience as well as holders of a master's degree that have worked in the field for at least one year.
 The earned degrees do not have be in the field of human resources but do provide applicants with the advantage of acquired industry knowledge and skills in preparation for taking the certification exam.